-I’m not completely useless.
-I usually cook something at home and bring it with me.
-This super creamy (yet cream-less) roasted butternut squash soup recipe is a great make-ahead option.
+This easy butternut squash soup recipe is a great make-ahead option.
 In fact, it tastes even better the next day.
 Let’s get to it!

 The Best Butternut Squash Soup

 I kept the ingredients list simple so the squash flavor can shine through, but the end result offers exceptionally rich flavor.
 You’ll only need eight basic ingredients to make this luscious soup: butternut squash, olive oil, shallot, garlic, vegetable broth, maple syrup and nutmeg.